orgua/TrampolinTurnen-Basis/readme.rst

 `Pandoc <https://pandoc.org/>`_ must be installed, then simply run ``.\rst2docx.py``.

+**Problems with Pandoc**

+- internal links don't work ("Name <Link>")
+- *leads* (small introduction into chapter) is not converted and still has "lead" in front
+- same for "tip", "caution", "warning", and more?
+- no TOC

+-> could be solved with ``rstdoc``-lib, but that has other problems.

 Wie kann ich beitragen?
 --------------------------------

-Hilfe und Anmerkungen willkommen.
-Die Quellen befinden sich unter ``docs/content`` in Form von rst-Dateien.
+Schreibfehler gefunden?
+Bessere Methodik zu bieten?
+Hilfe und Anmerkungen sind willkommen.
+Die Quellen befinden sich unter ``docs/content`` in Form von reStructuredText-Dateien.

 - `Writing reStructuredText <https://www.writethedocs.org/guide/writing/reStructuredText/>`_